datarisk-io/mlops_codex/docs/source/connecting_datasource.rst

-Data Source
+Connecting to a Data Source
 ===========

 It is possible to connect a cloud provider to MLOps.
 The cloud provider is a source of data, where you can store and get the data that is saved data to create/perform models.

 Currently, MLOps supports the following providers:

 * Google GCP
 * AWS S3
 * Azure Blob Storage